William J. Galbraith: Early life

 Galbraith was born in Freeport, Pennsylvania on February 18, 1837.
 He graduated from Dartmouth College in 1857, then studied law in Pittsburgh from 1858 to 1860, and was admitted to the Pennsylvania Bar in 1861.

 At the outbreak of the American Civil War, Galbraith initially enlisted in the 78th Pennsylvania Infantry Regiment, but was later transferred to the Signal Service Department.
 During his time of service, he was captured and became a prisoner of war.

 Career

 After the war, Galbraith practiced law in Franklin, Pennsylvania, Beatrice, Nebraska, and Cherokee, Iowa.
 In 1879, he was appointed by President Rutherford B. Hayes as an associate justice for the second district of the territory of Montana, succeeding Hiram Knowles.
 He was reappointed by President Chester A. Arthur in the summer of 1883.

 Later life and death

 Galbraith retired from the Court in 1888, and was succeeded by Stephen DeWolf.

-On January 23, 1907, Galbraith died in Seattle, Washington.
+On January 23, 1907, Galbraith died in Orting, Washington.
 He and his wife, Nellie, had five daughters and two sons.